Opinion | How moderates like Rep. Abigail Spanberger survive in tribalistic times

 I asked her whether she would have had a tougher time with Sen. Bernie Sanders (I-Vt.) at the top of the ticket.
 She tactfully sidestepped the “what if” question: “It’s impossible to imagine,” she said.
 “Biden clearly came out [on policy] where people wanted.
 He is the nominee.
 He is the one who stuck it out.
 He is the one who built the coalition.”
 And that, of course, means she is not defending a socialist at the top of the ticket but instead talking bread-and-butter issues.

-In case anyone thinks her district has not changed over time, she recounted getting together on Monday with Josephine Fleming, a 102-year-old African American woman born in her district the year before women got the right to vote.
+In case anyone thinks her district has not changed over time, she recounted getting together on Monday with Josephine Fleming, a 102-year-old African American woman born in her district two years before women got the right to vote.
 Fleming didn’t vote until the 1950s because of the poll tax, but cast her first presidential vote for Adlai Stevenson.
 Now, she gets to cast her vote for a woman who, unthinkable in Fleming’s childhood, worked undercover for the CIA and then served in Congress.
 She’s a reminder that great change is possible — but it often takes a long time.

 Spanberger is favored to win reelection — and to challenge the perception that moderation in politics is dead.